-Huge blaze rages at northern New Jersey recycling plant
+Crews battle flames, cold, wind in huge recycling plant fire

 “When you consider a recycling plant, everything inside is conducive for continuing to burn,” he told WABC-TV in a phone interview, calling the building “a complete loss.”

-He said one firefighter had been taken to a hospital with exhaustion, and another after a fall.

 The flames erupted on a “punch-you-in-the-face cold” night, as the mayor put it, with temperatures in the teens.
+He said one firefighter had been taken to a hospital with exhaustion, and another after a fall on surfaces that were “like an ice-skating rink.”

+Firefighters did “a remarkable job, nonstop, just hitting the fire at every direction in order to contain it in that structure,” Lora said.
+There had been concern about the flames spreading, particularly to a nearby chemical factory, “which would have been a much bigger concern,” he said.

+“We’re going to be here for a few days dealing with this,” he said, also citing the impact on hundreds of employees at the plant and neighboring structures.

 Atlantic Coast Fibers processes cardboard, paper, plastic containers, and other materials for recycling, according to its website.
 The family-run company dates back over 80 years.